CSCfi/csc-user-guide/docs/cloud/fgci/fgci-running-parallel-applications.md

-## 2.4 Running parallel applications in FGCI
+# Running parallel applications in FGCI

-<span lang="en-IE">In FGCI you can utilize POSIX threads (OpenMP) and
+In FGCI you can utilize POSIX threads (OpenMP) and
 MPI based parallel computing.
 In the case of threads based parallel computing the number of parallel processes (threads) is limited by the structure of the hardware: all the processes must be running in the same node.
-Thus in the case of older FGI machines, threads based programs can't use more than 12 computing cores.</span> In the new FGCI hardware the one node contain 24 cores and as hyperthreading is used, one node can run 48 simultaneous threads.
+Thus in the case of older FGI machines, threads based programs can't use more than 12 computing cores.
+In the new FGCI hardware the one node contain 24 cores and as hyperthreading is used, one node can run 48 simultaneous threads.